dariosalvi78/pIoT-JS/README.md

 # pIoT-JS
-pico/personal Internet of Things, javascript server
+pico/personal Internet of Things, javascript server to be run with node.js